filippo888/compnet-notes/compnet_notes.md

 In order to go on the epfl website:

 1. The user machine runs the client side of the DNS application.
-2. The browser extracts the hostname, www.pefl.ch, from the URL and passes the hostname to the client side of the DNS application.
+2. The browser extracts the hostname, www.epfl.ch, from the URL and passes the hostname to the client side of the DNS application.
 3. The DNS client sends a query containing the hostname to a DNS server.
-4. The DNS client eventually receives a reply, which includes the IP address for the hostname.
+4. The DNS client eventually er a reply, which includes the IP address for the hostname.
 5. Once the browser receives the IP address from DNS, it can initiate a TCP connection to the HTTP server process located at port 80 at that IP address.